 As the first bellwether trial is scheduled for April, the litigation against 3M Co. over defective military earplugs has passed a milestone.
 More than 200,000 lawsuits have been filed against the Minnesota conglomerate, making this the largest mass tort in history.
-The actions filed since 2018 over the 3M Combat Arms Earplugs now outnumber suits filed against Asbestos Products, litigation that has been pending since 1991.
+The actions filed since 2018 over the 3M Combat Arms Earplugs Version 2 now outnumber suits filed against Asbestos Products, litigation that has been pending since 1991.

 In its 2020 fiscal year report, the United States Judicial Panel on Multidistrict Litigation cited 203,020 suits against 3M are pending.
 The defendants with the next highest number of multidistrict cases filed against them are Johnson & Johnson and Xarelto.
 More than 20,000 litigants have filed against Johnson & Johnson claiming the company’s baby powder caused ovarian cancer, while there are 17,000 suits against Xarelto, a blood thinner that litigants say caused serious bleeding issues.